spring-projects/spring-integration-samples/intermediate/retry-and-more/README.md

 It is similar to the default version of the stateless retry but uses AMQP; you will see that the exception are thrown back to the container and the retries are re-delivered by AMQP.

+NOTE: Starting with Spring Integration 4.0, __stateless retry__ has convenient namespace support; stateful retry requires the retry advice to be configured using `<bean/>` definitions as is shown here.

 ##Circuit Breaker Advice Demo